GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 ## Summary

-In order to simplify your CSP and keep it below the recommend 8KB or Cloudflare's hard 16KB limit consider the following:
+In order to simplify your Content Security Policy and keep it below the recommend 8KB or Cloudflare's hard 16KB limit consider the following:

 - Simplify Directive Use
   - Use just `script-src` instead of `script-src`, `script-src-elem` and `script-src-attr`